Kalium/Snakepit/README.md

 * flower - A management UI for Celery.
 * viper - A storage and management system for binaries.
 * ragpicker - A binary ingestion system.
 * pit - An API for storing and retrieving analysis results and binary parent/child relationships.
+Minimal logic, could be put behind a load-balancer.
 * swagger - A system for viewing API documentation.
-In this case pit's.
+Pit's mostly works.
+* snake - A bare-bones framework for doing asynchronous analysis tasks.
+Stores its results in pit.
+Designed to be run in clusters.

 Access Things:
 * Flower binds to port 5555.